Reviewed by Shelley A. Borgia, CCCA on June 10, 2020

 Concerts, Loud Noises, and Tinnitus

-Loud concert?
-Ringing in your ears afterward?
+Ringing in your ears after a concert?
 That’s called tinnitus.
-The average decibel level at a rock show is 110, loud enough to cause permanent damage after just 15 minutes.
-Hearing damage can occur with extended exposure of any noise over 85 decibels.
+It's not the same as hearing loss, but they're related.
+The average decibel level at a rock show is 110, enough to do damage in less than 5 minutes.
+Any noise over 85 decibels can affect your hearing.
 Other risky sounds include leaf blowers and chain saws.
-Normal conversation registers at 60.
-Tinnitus can last for hours, days, weeks, or permanently.
-To prevent hearing damage or loss, use earplugs and limit your exposure.
+Tinnitus can last for hours, weeks, or forever.
+To prevent it, wear earplugs and limit your exposure.

 Hearing Loss at Birth